XYWayne/ERSP-2021-Fall/README.md

 # Xiyue's Research Log

+## Week 6 (11/1 - 11/7)
+### Goals of the week:
+* Attending all the lectures and meetings
+  - [x] Attend all the lectures held by prof. Mirza
+  - [x] Meet with professor Yang and other team members
+  - [x] Running the code to compare the running times of different ranking algorithms

+### Tuesday (2 hours)
+  - [x] Compare running times for BMW against tp https://docs.google.com/document/d/1lBzo4IOiPQu44dwOj3cSMD2CcCywsDDmB9h-Behl_oI/edit?usp=sharing

 ## Week 5 (10/25 - 10/31)
 ### Goals of the week:
 * Attending all the lectures and meetings
-  - [ ] Attend all the lectures held by prof. Mirza
+  - [x] Attend all the lectures held by prof. Mirza
-  - [ ] Meet with professor Yang and other team members
+  - [x] Meet with professor Yang and other team members
+  - [x] Reading the paper _Learning Passage Impacts for Inverted Indexes_

 ### Tuesday (1.5 hours)
   - [x] Literature search part 1 https://docs.google.com/document/d/1pgt6e-IY4VpHdpZZxBT0gDucFd8xhIc0aJM4ykhxvJs/edit?usp=sharing